HelpMe-Pls/Life-Engineering/Frontend/JS/Prototype.md

 JSRecentParts.speakUp("this is kinda like inheritance")

-// "K THIS IS KINDA LIKE INHERITANCE"
+// "K", "THIS IS KINDA LIKE INHERITANCE"
 ```